-- · Broader Impacts of the Proposed Work.
-PFI projects must address a need or gap driven by social and/or economic factors.
+- Need or Gap and Broader Impacts of the Proposed Work.
+PFI:BIC projects must address a need or gap driven by social and/or economic factors.
 Include the economic rationale and market needs that might be addressed.
-Frame the focus of the project research as a problem, addressing the need (broader impact)-point to potential setbacks due to economic limitations and discuss the risk-reward ratio of the research. - o Solution: Describe how this problem could be solved by the systems integration of the proposed technology into a smart(er) service system -Describe: (1) the test bed, (2) the design architecture of the service system (systems level composition of the services and data flows), (3) the value delivered by the "smart" service system to the stakeholders.
+Frame the focus of the project research as a problem, addressing the need (broader impact)-point to potential setbacks due to economic limitations and discuss the risk-reward ratio of the research. - Solution: Describe how this problem could be solved by the systems integration of the proposed technology into a smart(er) service system -Describe: (1) the test bed, (2) the architecture of the service system (systems level composition of the services and data flows), (3) the value delivered by the "smart" service system to the system's stakeholders.
 Answer the following questions: What makes your system smart?
-What evidence supports the efficacy of your proposed system? - Competitive Landscape.
-Demonstrate the team's knowledge about the competitive landscape for the proposed service system featured as the test bed and the state of the art for the technology(ies) by describing how the particular solution proposed is distinct from what exists.
+What evidence supports the efficacy of your proposed system? - Competitive Landscape and state of the art of the research.
+Demonstrate the team's knowledge about the competitive landscape for the proposed service system featured as the test bed and the state of the art for the research areas related to the technology(ies) by describing how the particular solution proposed is distinct from what exists in the market and in the academic literature.
 A detailed market analysis is premature and not necessary, but proposers should address the following question: What makes your system original or unique?
-Evidence that all of the primary partners have assessed the potential barriers or limitations to the eventual implementation of the outcome(s) of this effort, including technical, economic, social (e.g. security and privacy issues), legal, and environmental barriers, etc. A Letter of Support from participant(s) in the market may lend credibility to this assessment (see Supplementary Document 6).
+Evidence that all of the primary partners have assessed the potential barriers or limitations to the eventual implementation of the outcome(s) of this effort, including technical, economic, social (e.g. security and privacy issues), legal, and environmental barriers, etc. A Letter of Support from participant(s) in the market may lend credibility to this assessment but is not required (see Supplementary Document 5). - Partners and Partners' Contributions.

-Partners.
 Describe the primary project partners and how they were selected.
-Why is this partnership the - appropriate partnership to carry out this project? - Contributions.
-Describe the specific contributions (facilities, resources, know-how, expertise, etc.) of each partner and how the partnership might evolve if the project is successful. - Objectives.
-Describe the objectives or takeaways for each partner.
-If the project is successful, how will these takeaways be implemented following the term of the award?
+Why is this partnership the appropriate partnership to carry out this project?
+Describe the specific contributions (facilities, resources, know-how, expertise, etc.) of each partner and how the partnership might evolve if the project is successful.
+Describe the potential takeaways for each partner. - Organizational/Roles (this sub-section can be integrated in the above or can be accomplished by a Diagram).
+Identify the role(s) to be played by each of the partners.
+In addition to the areas of expertise beyond those related to the technology, include other areas of expertise are needed to achieve successful integration into a smart service system.
+The research components to be included in this project and denoted on the diagram are: 1) engineered system design and integration; 2) computing, sensing, and information technologies; and 3) human factors/behavioral sciences/cognitive engineering. - Objectives.
+What are the objectives of this academe-industry partnership?
+If the project is successful, what is next?
+How will these takeaways be implemented following the term of the award?
 How will the outcomes of the collaboration across organizations and disciplines be greater than the sum of the outcomes of the primary individual partners alone?